thewmh/branch_name_roulette/README.md

 # Randomized Branch Renaming Git Hook

-This Git hook system renames remote branches to randomized names while allowing users to interact with branches using their original names.
+This Git hook system renames remote branches to randomized names while retaining the original branch names.
+Users can interact with branches using their original names, and the new names are updated each time `git fetch` is executed.

 ## Features

-* Randomized Renaming: Automatically renames all remote branches to jumbled names every time git fetch is executed.
+* Randomized Renaming: Automatically renames all remote branches to jumbled names every time `git fetch` is executed.
-* Branch Mapping: Maintains a mapping of original branch names to their renamed versions in a .branch_map file.
+* Branch Mapping: Maintains a mapping of original branch names to their renamed versions in a `.branch_map` file.
 * Seamless Push/Pull: Allows users to push and pull using original branch names, translating them to the renamed versions automatically.

 ## Installation

-* Clone or navigate to your Git repository where you want to set up this hook.
+1. Clone or navigate to your Git repository where you want to set up this hook.

-## Save the Hooks:
+2. Save the Hooks:

 * Create a file named post-fetch in the `.git/hooks/` directory and paste the following script: